 Are Laws Enough to Stop Teens and Adults from Texting While Driving?

-According to an article on the web site of the American Council on Science and Health, referring to the above-mentioned study from the Cohen Children’s Medical Center in Hyde Park, New York, and referencing findings from the CDC, the statistics for driving while intoxicated “ … decreased by 54 percent since 1991.”
-The increase in texting while driving is attributed to the advances of technology.
-Commonsense, however, needs to be a passenger.
+According to an article on the website of the American Council on Science and Health, referring to the above-mentioned study from the Cohen Children’s Medical Center in Hyde Park, New York, and referencing findings from the CDC, the statistics for driving while intoxicated “ … decreased by 54 percent since 1991.”
+The increase in texting while driving is attributed to advances in technology.
+Common sense, however, needs to be a passenger.
 Of the more than 8,900 participants surveyed in the study, 49 percent of males between 15 and 18 years of age admitted to texting while driving; that number was 45 percent for females.